garrandall/popular-music-data/tracks/the-love-of-my-man-theola-kilgore.md

 When he goes away, I'm never, no, no, no, I'm never lonely Oh, cause I know that he thinks of me only
 And no matter, no matter, what my friends may say
-I'll keep on lovin him any way, ohhh, yes I will
+I'll keep on lovin him any way, oh, yes I will

 Oh, the love of my man
 Oh, early in the morning and late at night